nmguni/personal-blog/content/blog/javascript-basics-arrays.md

 ## Finding Elements

-arrays are numbered using a 0 based index.
+Arrays are numbered using a 0 based index.
 The first element starts a 0 then the second element is 1 and so on.
 We can use bracket notation to access the elements of an array.

 ```js
 // cars